Build a sidecar in your story

 - On the media panel of your first sidecar slide, click the Add button and choose Map.

-- Click the My Favorites tab and choose the Urbanization in Africa map.
+- Click the Urbanization in Africa map.

 Tip: